Loading libraries

 12.5 Data Preprocessing

-Before proceeding with data analysis, it is essential to preprocess the data to ensure it is appropriately prepared for quantitative (statistical) analysis.
+Before proceeding with data analysis, it is essential to preprocess the data to make sure that it is appropriately prepared for your later quantitative (statistical) analysis.

-In our dataset, it is possible to encounter duplicate data points (e.g., Laureate_ID = 838):
+In a real-world dataset, it is often to encounter duplicate data points (e.g., Laureate_ID = 838):

 ## Check laureates from China